soma-v/Car-Sales-Analysis/README.md

 # Car Sales Analysis
 #### Problem Description

-With  new products, competition is increasing and here data will be a key enabler to allow automotive players to make informed decisions about consumer choice, popular specs combination, appropriate launch time, popular brands and revenue earned.
+We all know that more than thousands of cars are sold each day and even the reports justify this.
+In 2020, over 17 million units of two-wheelers were sold domestically across the south Asian country.
+To understand the need of the customer and trend we can't go through each and every record here data will be a key enabler to allow automotive players to make informed decisions about consumer choice, popular specs combination, appropriate launch time, popular brands and revenue earned.

 #### Scope